yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

 ### STEP 1: Obtain IDCS Access Token

-- Login to the OCI console and go the Navigation menu using the Menu button in the top left.
+- Login to the OCI console and go the navigation menu using the menu button in the top left.

     ![](./images/1.1.png " ")